tilt-dev/tilt.build/docs/onboarding_checklist.md

 - Which services do your colleagues hack on?
 Do all of them start up OK in Tilt?

-- Are there any known gotchas or spurious error messages when you Tilt up a server?
+- Are there any known gotchas or spurious error messages when you `tilt up` a server?
 Are they documented somewhere?

 ## Enhancements, errors, and optimizations

-- Tilt up each server and edit a file.
+- `tilt up` each server and edit a file.
 Do you see the server auto-update with your changes?

 - Are updates slow to show up?
 Could you add